About UNDP in Barbados and the OECS

 The United Nations Development Programme (UNDP) has been operational in Barbados and the Organisation of Eastern Caribbean States (OECS), since 1980 (see Standard Basic Agreement between the Government of Barbados and UNDP).
 Our multi-country office works across ten countries: Antigua and Barbuda, Anguilla, Barbados, British Virgin Islands, Commonwealth of Dominica, Grenada, Montserrat, Saint Lucia, Saint Kitts and Nevis, and Saint Vincent and the Grenadines to address common development challenges.

 Our corporate context defines the work of UNDP Barbados and the OECS as a component of UN’s global development network, which advocates for change and connects countries to knowledge, experience and resources to help people build a better life.

-UNDP Barbados and the OECS, during 2012 – 2016 will be implementing its new five-year Subregional Programme, through the implementation of a Multi-Country Programme Action Plan 2012 – 2016.
-The primary focus will be to support initiatives and programmes to help close the gaps identified in the Caribbean MDG Report 2012, including support for improvement in the management of natural resources and adapting to climate; and to address the priorities articulated by countries through consultative processes of the United Nations System for Barbados and the OECS.
+The primary focus will be to support initiatives and programmes to help close the gaps identified in the United Nations Multi-Country Sustainable Development Framework for the Caribbean, including support for improvement in the management of natural resources and adapting to climate; and to address the priorities articulated by countries through consultative processes of the United Nations System for Barbados and the OECS.

 In the subregion, all of our activities are undertaken in close coordination with UN Agencies, Funds and Programmes, operational in Barbados and the OECS.
 UNDP works in partnership with the Governments of Barbados and the OECS, civil society, community based organizations, the private sector, academia, regional institutions and international development partners.
 At the national level, UNDP works with nationally appointed focal points and line ministries.